OSMBuildings/OSMBuildings/README.md

 - huge amounts of objects
 - mixing various data sources

-This version uses GLMap for any events and layers logic.
+This version uses a generic BaseMap for any events and layers logic.

 ## Documentation